sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/langgraph/workshop/Module-00.md

 ## Activity 4: Configure Environment Variables

-When you deploy this solution it automatically injects endpoints and configuration values for the required resources into a `.env` file at root (python) folder.
+When you deploy this solution it automatically injects endpoints and configuration values for the required resources into a `.env` file at root (python/langgraph) folder.

 But you will still need to install dependencies to run the solution locally.

-1. Navigate to the python folder of the project.
+1. Navigate to the python/langgraph folder of the project.
 2. Create and activate a virtual environment (Linux/Mac/WSL/Codespaces):

    ```shell